 Fast forward to later in the afternoon.
 We were in Villa Khadine Grand Vista Resort in nearby Sitio Jolo where we were going to conduct a birdwatching lecture and activity for kids.
 The kids started arriving at around 3PM and we gave a short introduction to birding.

 |Short lecture before heading out to bird|

 After the lecture, the kids were given binoculars to use for the afternoon and we stepped out to bird in the resort.
-Jops and I guided the group of the girls and were assisted by another new friend and Birdwatch Coron member, Michelle.
+I guided the group of the girls and was assisted by another new friend and Birdwatch Coron member, Michelle.

 I lagged behind a bit to get my Kennedy field guide when a loud collective "Ayuuuuun!!!" was heard from the young birdwatchers.
-Apparently, they had all seen the Yellow-throated Leafbird Jops was pointing out to them!
+Apparently, they had all seen the Yellow-throated Leafbird being pointed out to them!
 This got them more excited to see more birds!
 And more birds they saw!

 |Michelle pointing out more birds to the enthusiastic young birders|

 The kids got a great birdlist for their first birding trip: Asian Glossy Starling, Collared Kingfisher, White-bellied Munia, Pied Fantail, White-vented Shama, and Ashy Drongo.
 We were hoping to see some woodpeckers and maybe the Chestnut-breasted Malkoha, as they would be lifers for me too, but they didn't show that afternoon.
 We got great views of a Hooded Pitta though and the girls were treated to helping "rescue" a Monitor Lizard that got stuck in the empty swimming pool!

 |Hooded Pitta, another awesome lifer for the first time birders!|